Transgender people in China: Gender reassignment

+However, changing the ID card information will lead to an abnormal match with the academic qualifications, which often seriously impacts one's employment.
+(You cannot change your student status information after graduating from university.)

-In China, trans women are required to receive approval from their entire family, prove they have no criminal record, and undergo psychological intervention in order to be allowed a prescription for hormone medication.
+In China, trans women are required to notify family, prove they have no criminal record, and receive psychological treatment in order to be allowed a prescription for hormone replacement therapy (HRT).
 Familial disapproval had led many to seek alternative sources of their medication, including online sources.

+As of 2024, transgender people first go to a transgender-friendly psychology outpatient clinic to obtain a medical record of Transsexuality/Gender identity disorder (depends on different doctors and hospitals), and then go to a transgender-friendly endocrinology outpatient clinic to prescribe medication based on the case.

-Based on the Management Specification on Gender Reassignment Technology published by National Health Commission in 2022, the surgical patient has to be at least over 18 years old, have the desire of intending gender reassignment persistently for more than 5 years, be unmarried in order to take the sex reassignment surgery; plus, proof of familial consent is required prior to any surgical practice regardless of surgical types.
+Based on the Management Specification on Gender Reassignment Technology published by National Health Commission in 2022, the surgical patient has to be at least over 18 years old, have the desire of intending gender reassignment persistently for more than 5 years, and be unmarried in order to undergo sex reassignment surgery; in addition, proof of familial consent is required prior to any surgical practice regardless of surgical types.
+Proof of diagnosis of gender identity disorder is also required for surgery.
+The vast majority of psychiatric clinics will require the parents not to object, sometimes even if that patient is already 25 years old.
+In some cases, a one-year observation period is required after the request is made.

 In 2009 the Chinese government made it illegal for minors to change their officially-listed gender, stating that sexual reassignment surgery, available to only those over the age of twenty, was required in order to apply for a revision of their identification card and residence registration.

 In early 2014 the Shanxi province started allowing minors to apply for the change with the additional information of their guardian's identification card.
 This shift in policy allows post-surgery marriages to be recognized as heterosexual and therefore legal.

+In 2020, a transgender employee who was terminated by the e-commerce platform Dangdang for undergoing her reassignment surgery sued the company and won.

+In 2022, the National Health Commission lowered the minimum age for surgery from 20 to 18 and removed a previous requirement of one-year psychological or psychiatric therapy before surgery.

 In November 2022, Chinese government began preparations to restrict internet purchases of estradiol and cyproterone, and a draft had been reviewed.
+The ban was put in place in December so that even those with prescriptions cannot buy these drugs online.
+As of 2024 it can be purchased on Taobao but the review is very strict, much stricter than other prescription drugs.